charlie-vf/genshin-blog-project/README.md

 <p>
 Due to unforeseen circumstances, time spent on this project was limited to one week.
 As such, there are a few CSS styling issues left unresolved.
 They do not impact the functionality of the site, however I am eager to fix them once I have completed this course to maximize the visual aspects of this site.

+- Encountered an issue where adding Issues to a Project in the repo caused issues with the workspace and led to restarting.
+As such, the kanban board can be found in a previous repository, [here](https://github.com/users/charlie-vf/projects/6/views/1).
+I have also added the User Stories into this ReadMe.

 # Table of Contents
 - [Introduction](#introduction)
 - [UX](#ux)